Indoor Allergy Problems? Your Guide to Controlling Bedroom Allergies

 So, you want to allergy-proof your home or, at the very least, your bedroom so that you can have a good night's rest.
 Here are some ways you can manage your allergy symptoms without relying too heavily on allergy medications:

-Change Your Pillows, Beddings, And Mattresses On A Regular Basis
+4. Change Your Pillows, Beddings, and Mattresses On A Regular Basis

 Did you know that you shed 500 million dead skin cells a day?
 That's a lot of food for dust mites, and a lot of it gets stuck on your beddings.
 As a rule of thumb, you should wash your sheets at least once a week.

 It's also important to replace your sheets, pillows, and mattress every few years.
-According to the National Sleep Foundation, you should replace your pillows every one to two years, but the actual number varies based on the pillow material.
+You should replace your pillows every one to two years, but the actual number varies based on the pillow material.
 Mattresses should be replaced every six to eight years.

 Some people with pet allergies can tolerate having pets around, but we advise anyone allergic to pet dander to try and minimize their exposure to their pets as much as possible.
 This means keeping the bedroom a pet-free zone.